bendstein/calculator/README.md

-A calculator parser/interpreter made in rust.
+A calculator made in rust.

+To start in GUI mode, run the application with no arguments.

+To start in Console mode, run the application with '/d:Console'.

+### GUI mode

+WIP

+### Console mode

-Can be executed through the terminal, starting a loop allowing the user to enter an expression, and printing the evaluated result.
+Can be executed through the terminal (by running with '/d:Console'), starting a loop allowing the user to enter an expression, and printing the evaluated result.

 Additionally:
  - Entering ':exit', the loop will break and the program will exit.